aptos-foundation/AIPs/aips/aip-41.md

    1. e.g., contract writers could fail to commit to a future `drand` round # whose randomness will be used in the contract and instead accept any randomness for any round #, which creates a fatal biasing attack.
    2. e.g., for external randomness beacons that produce randomness at a fixed interval such as `drand`, clock drift between the beacon and the underlying blockchain forces developers to commit to a far-enough-in-the-future round #.
 In other words, this adds delay before the underlying dapp can use the randomness.
 2. **Randomness is too pricy or produced too slowly**: It is not far fetched to imagine a world where many dapps are actually randapps.
 In this world, randomness would need to be produced very fast & very cheaply, which is not the case for existing beacons.
-3. The external **randomness has to be shipped** to the contract via a TXN, making it more awkward by users to use (e.g., in the [simple Move lottery](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) example above, someone, perhaps the winning user, would have to “close” the lottery by shipping in the `drand` randomness with a TXN).
+3. The external **randomness has to be shipped** to the contract via a TXN, making it more awkward by users to use (e.g., in the [drand-based Move raffle](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) example above, someone, perhaps the winning user, would have to “close” the raffle by shipping in the `drand` randomness with a TXN).

 ## Specification

 > Describe in detail precisely how this proposal should be implemented.
 Include proposed design principles that should be followed in implementing this feature.
 Make the proposal specific enough to allow others to build upon it and perhaps even derive competing implementations.

-We are proposing a new `aptos_std::randomness` Move module for generating publicly-verifiable randomness in Move smart contracts.
+We are proposing a new `aptos_framework::randomness` Move module for generating publicly-verifiable randomness in Move smart contracts.

 ### `randomness` API